 Welcome to Nursery!

 Welcome to Nursery at St Anne’s.
 The children have settled into the Nursery class really well and they are getting used to their new environment.
-The adults in Nursery are Mr Harwood (Class Teacher) and Mrs Raggett, Mrs Bieganska and Mrs McManus (Teaching Assistants).
+The adults in Nursery are Mr Harwood (Class Teacher) Mrs Raggett and Mrs Bieganska.
+(Teaching Assistants).

 We instil a sense of independence in the children.
 We want them to have the confidence to make their own choices and find their own ways of doing things.
 We follow the EYFS curriculum and we teach phonics with the aim of all children knowing all the initial sounds by the end of Nursery and we teach maths with the aim that children have an understanding of number and quantities.
 Most importantly, we have fun!